realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - If there is an error, it is returned in a `Result` object.
   - This is for convenience:
     - It allows the `fetchInfo()` and error handling to be a single line.
+  - `null` still used outside of Domain, but prefer to limit its use in general.

 ### Intention Revealing Error Messages
-- Error messages should be human-readable, clearly reveal the problem encountered
+- Error messages should be human-readable, clearly reveal the issue encountered.
-- include ids of associated object(s) in message.
+- include `id` of associated object(s) in message or useful data for the issue.
+- This is to prevent guessing and hunting what the cause of the issue may be.
+- The unhappy path is the more complex path, so doing this helps reduce its complexity.

 ### No Global State
 - No shared mutable state